 12. Make a fire

-If you’ve been camping, used a fire pit in your garden, or tried to light a fire in a fireplace, you’ll know that making a fire isn’t as simple as setting a bundle of wood alight.
+If you’ve been camping, used a fire pit in your garden, or tried to light a fire in a fireplace, you’ll know that making a fire isn’t always as simple as we might expect.

 To make sure that your fire stays lit, you’ve got to know how to build a fire properly.
 And the techniques to do so differ, depending on whether you’re building it in a fireplace, making a campfire, or contending with weather conditions such as wind and rain.